 GALI’s vision is of a “village” community within our greater Galiano Island community, created by providing comfortable, affordable and secure homes for singles, couples, families, and seniors with moderate to low incomes.

-The goal of the “Galiano Green” project is to construct 20 affordable and secure rental homes in four clustered multi-unit buildings, on a 10-acre lot located adjacent to Page Drive, between Porlier Pass and Georgeson Bay Roads.
+The goal of the “Galiano Green” project is to construct 20 affordable and secure rental homes in four clustered multi-unit buildings, on a 10-acre lot at 280 Georgeson Bay Road across from the South Fire Hall.
 The property is within walking distance of many community amenities including grocery stores, the hardware store, community hall, recycling centre, elementary school, and library.

 After over a decade of considerable effort and expense on the part of the Galiano Community Housing Association (the previous owner of the property) the community decision was made to designate the land as Community Housing and rezone the property to support a density of 20 dwelling units, subject to subdividing and creating a bare-land strata.
 GCHA worked on a model in which individuals would lease a strata lot and build their own homes.
 The support of many local donors and volunteers showed that the community was broadly supportive of this long-awaited affordable housing initiative.